-My book, Maternal Body: A Theology of Incarnation from the Christian East, will be published by Paulist Press in June of 2019.
-Maternal Body places Orthodox sources—icons, hymns, and prayers—on motherhood into conversation with each other.
-In so doing, this work brings an anchored vision of motherhood to the twenty-first century—especially the embodied experience of motherhood.
+In Maternal Body: A Theology of Incarnation from the Christian East, Carrie Frederick Frost places Orthodox Christian sources on motherhood—icons, hymns, and prayers—into conversation with each other.
+In so doing, she brings an anchored vision of motherhood to the twenty-first century, especially the embodied experience of motherhood.